Use the Add Data button on the Map tab to create a query layer in your map.

 - On the New Query Layer dialog box, specify a name in the Name text box for the query that will be created.
 This is the name that will appear in the Contents pane.

-- When the new query layer window opens, you must select a database connection where your data is stored.
+- When the new query layer window appears, you must select a database connection where your data is stored.
 If the connection already exists in the project, select the connection from the drop-down list.
-If the connection does not already exist in the project, select the new database connection button and create a new connection.
+If the connection does not exist in the project, select the new database connection button and create a connection.

-- Enter an SQL query into the Query text box.
+- Enter an SQL query in the Query text box.